 If you live in a shared house with at least three people from two or more households, check whether your property needed an HMO licence.
 Many landlords don't bother.
 Our guide to unlicensed HMO rent repayment orders covers what you need to prove and how to find out whether a licence was required.

 Illegal eviction is exactly what it sounds like: your landlord removes you, or tries to, without going through the court process.
-Changing the locks while you're out.
-Removing your belongings.
-Cutting off utilities to make the property uninhabitable.
+That covers changing the locks while you are out, removing your belongings, or cutting off utilities to make the property uninhabitable.
 All of these are criminal offences under the Protection from Eviction Act 1977.

 The civil claim is separate from the criminal one.
 You can sue your landlord for damages in the county court even if the police didn't pursue a prosecution.
-Damages can be substantial: courts have awarded sums representing the difference between the market rent and the rent you were paying, multiplied by the period of unlawful exclusion.
-In a hot rental market, that can run to tens of thousands of pounds.
+Where you were forced out, the statutory measure under the Housing Act 1988 (sections 27 and 28) is the difference in the value of the landlord's interest with you in place and with the property empty, worked out by valuation.
+On top of that you can claim general damages for the distress and disruption, and for any belongings or costs the eviction caused.
+In a high-value area these figures can run to tens of thousands of pounds.

 Harassment short of actual eviction is also actionable.
 Entering the property without 24 hours' written notice, repeatedly phoning or messaging you to pressure you to leave, or refusing to carry out repairs in a way that's clearly designed to make you move out can all form the basis of a harassment claim.
 See our guides on landlord harassment legal remedies and illegal eviction compensation for the specific causes of action.

 Under Section 11 of the Landlord and Tenant Act 1985, your landlord is responsible for the structure of the property, exterior, and installations for heating, water, gas, and electricity.
-That has been the law for decades.
-What changed recently is the timeline.
+That has been the law for decades, and for private renters the deadline for putting a repair right has not changed.

 Before going to tribunal, a formal letter before action is worth sending.
 It creates a written record, starts the clock on response time, and often produces a settlement without the tribunal process.
 Remedy can draft that letter for you, referencing the applicable legislation and the specific failures involved.
 Check our guide to sending a letter before action to your landlord for what to include.